fetlife/help/02_profiles/07_my-location-isn-t-on-your-list-what-do-i-do.md

 Sorry for the inconvenience. :(

-[Where in the World is Carmen Sandiego?](http://en.wikipedia.org/wiki/Carmen_Sandiego) Do I miss that game!!
+[Where in the World is Carmen Sandiego?](http://en.wikipedia.org/wiki/Carmen_Sandiego) I do miss that game!!